locationtech/geomesa/README.md

 To upgrade between minor releases of GeoMesa, the versions of all GeoMesa components **must** match.

-This means that the version of the `geomesa-accumulo-distributed-runtime` JAR installed on Accumulo tablet servers **must** match the version of the `geomesa-accumulo-geoserver-plugin` JAR installed in the WEB-INF/lib directory of GeoServer.
+This means that the version of the `geomesa-accumulo-distributed-runtime` JAR installed on Accumulo tablet servers **must** match the version of the `geomesa-accumulo-gs-plugin` JAR installed in the WEB-INF/lib directory of GeoServer.

 ## Building from Source